 Vinyard: 1,1 hectares, location: Magré hills; exposition: east-southeast; elevation: 300-350m; clayey and silty soils

 Vines: 7o% Merlot, 30% Cabernet Sauvignon; 7000 vines per hectares; single cane pruned (Guyot)

-VINIFICATION, AGEING AND RELEASE: the Merlot is harvested from mid September, Cabernet Sauvignon from mid October.
+Vinification: The Merlot is harvested from mid September, Cabernet Sauvignon from mid October.
 Each grape variety is vinified by itself.
 Grapes are destemmd leaving the berries uncrushed.
 Fermentation occurs in open wooden vats (40 hl capacity) and lasts 10 days approximately with punch downs twice a day.
 Both Merlot and Cabenet Sauvignon undergo malolactic fermentation in new barriques.
 Cabernet Sauvignon is aged for 12 months in new barriques.
 For Merlot second and third run barriques are used.
-12 months after the harvest the wines are blended to make IUGUM.
-After 60 days ageing in stainsteel vats Iugum is bottled.
+12 months after the harvest the wines are blended together.
+After 60 days ageing in stainless steel vats Iugum is bottled.
 It is then released after 24 months ageing in bottle, that is 4 years after the harvest.

 First vintage: 1995.